 A note from Cleveland Clinic

 Not knowing you’re pregnant is a real condition.
-In a cryptic pregnancy, a person may go several months or the entire pregnancy without knowing they’re pregnant.
-The best thing you can do if you’re sexually active is to know the signs of pregnancy and get a pregnancy test from a healthcare provider if you have any suspicions of pregnancy.
+In a cryptic pregnancy, you may go several months or the entire pregnancy without knowing you're pregnant.
+The best thing you can do if you’re sexually active is to know the signs of pregnancy and get a pregnancy test from a healthcare provider if you at all think you might be pregnant.
 Getting regular prenatal care is important for the health and safety of you and the fetus.

 Last reviewed on 11/08/2022.